 - You may request an exemption to the garnishment.
 You must make your request within 30 days of when the garnishment was served on the bank.
 Use the form Motion for Release of Property from Levy/Garnishment (DC-CV-036).

-- If you ask for an exemption and it is granted, the exempted money in the account will be returned to you.
+- If you ask for an exemption and it is granted, the bank will no longer hold the exempted money for the judgment creditor.
+That money is protected from garnishment.

-- If you either do not request an exemption or the exemption request is denied, the judgment creditor may request Judgment Garnishment (DC-CV-062).
-This means that the court will direct the bank to give the money to the judgment creditor.
+- • If you did not request an exemption or none of the exemptions apply to some or all of your money, the judgment creditor may request Judgment Garnishment (DC-CV-062).
+This means that the court will direct the bank to give the money up to the judgment amount to the judgment creditor.

 Bank Garnishment Timeline